nazavode/gpu-charts/README.md

 Only kernels whose declaration contains at least one of the strings in `KERNELS` will be included in plots.

+> Note: `gnuplot` scripts are sometimes picky about the `gnuplot` running them; the currently tested version is `gnuplot 6.0 patchlevel 2`.

 ## Available charts

 All roofline charts are inspired by: